 There appears to be an automated SFR English Helpline at 1026 when if you contact SFR in France (or +33(0)6 1000 1026 from abroad), but according to online forum discussions customers are often redirected to the SFR French Customer Support.
 SFR offers only limited English-speaking help online, aside from a few discussions in the SFR Community online forum.
 You may be able to find English-speaking advisors in an SFR boutique, although this is not guaranteed.

-SFR Contact Numbers: how to get customer assistance
+SFR Contact Numbers for customer assistance

 These numbers are free when dialled from your SFR mobile phone number, but may be subject to charges when dialled from a number of a different mobile phone operator